 - 24/7 continuous recording of multiple cameras is possible for say 1 month.

 - You have a backup of video footage in case your camera is damaged/destroyed/stolen.

 - You can live-view your cameras from a single interface.
 Trust us, when you have 4 cameras you do not want to log into each camera one-by-one.

 - You can simultaneously play back video streams from multiple cameras – quicker manual reviews!

 So if you are just starting out with 1 or 2 IP cameras, and they have onboard storage, you do not need an NVR.
 However with more IP cameras, we recommend getting a compatible NVR.

 If you want a set-and-forget system, go for cameras and an NVR from the same manufacturer.
 This will make installation and setup a breeze as the systems were designed to work with each other.
-A bonus is that NVRs from the major brands will support any IP camera that supports the ONVIF protocol.
+A bonus is that NVRs from the major brands will support any IP camera that supports the ONVIF protocol.back to menu ↑

 Where can I buy IP cameras from?

 Just as with almost everything else we buy online, we recommend Amazon.
 This is because of the wide range of products, competitive pricing and the ease of returns if needed.
-The Amazon product links on this website are automatically customised to the right Amazon store for your geographic location.
-Just remember to check for warranty information before purchasing, as some sellers offer grey market imports without warranty (Amazon has started marking them as ‘International Versions’).
+The Amazon product links on this website are automatically customized to the right Amazon store for your geographic location.
+Just remember to check for warranty information before purchasing, as some sellers offer grey market imports without warranty.